 A provision for non-emergency extension requests was promulgated in R.S.
-39:72.16 by Act 771 of the Regular Legislative Session of 2008.
+39:72.1 by Act 771 of the Regular Legislative Session of 2008.

-LLA Extension Request Policies and Procedures Regarding Extension Requests - Extensions are requested by a local auditee or the CPA performing the local auditee's audit, review/attestation or compilation engagement, through the extension request form available on LLA's website7.
-A full explanation of the reason the report is delayed must accompany the request; and the date by which the report is expected to be submitted to LLA.
+LLA Extension Request Policies and Procedures Regarding Extension Requests -

+Extensions are requested by a local auditee or the CPA performing the local auditee's audit, review/attestation or compilation engagement, through the extension request form available on LLA's website.
+A full explanation of the reason the report is delayed must accompany the request along with the date by which the report is expected to be submitted to LLA.

-A committee of three LLA employees (the First Assistant Legislative Auditor, the Director of Local Government Services, and the Engagement Manager) determines whether each extension request should be approved.
+A committee of three LLA employees (the Legislative Auditor, the Director of Local Government Services (LGS), and the Local Government Reporting (LGR) Manager) determines whether each extension request should be approved.

 In order to support the objectives of timely financial reporting and compliance with the audit law, approval of non-emergency extension requests is the exception, not the rule.
-In order for a non-emergency extension request to be considered for approval, the following criteria must be met:
+In order for a non-emergency extension request to be considered for approval, both of the following criteria must be met: